-Madonna was a 20-year-old drummer and virtually unknown in the world of showbiz when she hand-wrote this typically unabashed cover letter to Stephen Lewicki, a first-time filmmaker on the lookout for a female to play the lead in his erotic thriller, A Certain Sacrifice.
+Madonna was a 20-year-old drummer and virtually unknown in the world of showbiz when she hand-wrote this typically unabashed cover letter to Stephen Lewicki, a first-time filmmaker on the lookout for a woman to play the lead in his erotic thriller, A Certain Sacrifice.
 It's a great read and essentially a brief but entertaining look back at Madonna's early life.
 Clearly Lewicki was impressed, as Madonna got the part; her first movie role in fact.
-She then unsuccessfully attempted to block its release a long 6 years later, in 1985, by which time she was already a star.

 (Source: Desiree D.; Image: Madonna in 1979, via.)